Noh Matta Wat!

 Noh Matta Wat! is a Belizean dramatic television series.
 It airs on Great Belize Television (Channel 5), Tropical Vision Limited (Channel 7), and Krem Television (cable).

 It was created by the local advertising company 13 Productions, headed by businessman Denvor Fairweather, in conjunction with American film producer and Howard University professor Steve T. Berry.
 Fairweather is creator and executive producer; Berry is producer and director.

 Premise

 The Diego Family (comprising the grandmother Tomasa, Margaret, her "sister" Lisani, and her son Randy) is a seemingly normal Belizean family.
-But a chance meeting with a slick American stranger changes everything.
+However, a chance meeting with a slick American stranger changes everything.
 The show chronicles their struggle to "live the Belizean life."